twentyfortysix/Easy-peasy/readme.txt

 1. Screenshot of the version 0.5

 == Change log ==

+= 0.7.4 =
+ * You can exclude the featured image from the gallery in "Post gallery" brick.
+Warning!
+All "Post gallery" bricks has to be updated!

 = 0.7.3 =
  * FIX -small javascript fix needed for upcoming WP 3.5.